ADchu020904/TWP-Project/README.md

 # TWP
-1. Pull/sync changes before edit.
+1. Always Pull/sync changes before edit.
-2. Commit after edit.
+2. Save and commit after edit.
-3. Inform eddie u have edit, he will pull.
-4. Testing can work or not
-5. Testing at same time
+3. Thats all, notice that when two people commit and synch changes at same time, it will open a error log.
+4. It will auto merge the different changes, u need to pull or sync changes then.